Benefits of Engaging Children with Nature

 WHY NATURALIZE OUTDOOR PLAY AND LEARNING ENVIRONMENTS?

-Today’s children and families often have limited opportunities to connect with the natural environment.
-Richard Louv called this phenomenon “nature-deficit disorder” in his book The Last Child in the Woods, and opened the nation’s eyes to the developmental effects that nature has on our children.
+Today’s children and families may have limited opportunities to connect with the natural environment.
+Richard Louv called this phenomenon “nature-deficit disorder” in his book The Last Child in the Woods, and opened the nation’s eyes to the positive effects that nature can have on children’s development.
 Louv documented how modern family life has changed dramatically in the last two decades.
 Children spend more time watching television and playing video games than they do being physically active outside.

-Families are eating more processed, high-calorie foods due to their busy schedules which makes a family sitdown meal a rare event.
-These changes have led to an epidemic of childhood obesity, which presents serious health threats for children including heart disease, diabetes, sleep apnea, and social and psychological problems.
-Today in North Carolina, more than one-third of young children are considered overweight and obese.
+Families are eating more processed, high-calorie foods due to their busy schedules.
+Family sit-down meals are becoming a rare event.
+These changes have helped lead to an epidemic of childhood obesity, which presents serious health threats including heart disease, diabetes, sleep apnea, and social and psychological problems.
+Today in North Carolina more than one-third of young children are considered overweight and obese.

-In the past decade, the benefits of engaging children with nature have been well documented in numerous scientific research studies and publications.
-Collectively, this body of research shows that children’s social, psychological, and physical health is positively impacted when they have daily contact with nature.
-Positive impacts include the following*:
+In the past decade, the benefits of children engaging with nature have been well documented in numerous scientific research publications.
+Collectively, this body of research shows that children’s social, psychological, and physical health are positively impacted through daily contact with nature, including:¹

 Supports multiple development domains.

-Nature is important to children’s development in every major way—intellectually, emotionally, socially, spiritually, and physically (Kellert, 2005).
+Nature is important to children’s development in every major way—intellectually, emotionally, socially, spiritually and physically.

 Supports creativity and problem-solving.

-Studies of children in schoolyards found that children engage in more creative forms of play in green areas.
-They also played more cooperatively (Bell and Dyment, 2006).
-Play in nature is especially important for developing capacities for creativity, problem-solving, and intellectual development (Kellert, 2005).
+Studies of children in schoolyards found that they engage in more creative and cooperative forms of play.
+Play in nature is especially important for developing capacities for creativity, problem-solving, and intellectual development.

 Enhances cognitive abilities.

-Proximity to, views of, and daily exposure to natural settings increases children’s ability to focus and enhances cognitive abilities (Wells, 2000).
+Proximity, views of, and daily exposure to natural settings increases children’s ability to focus and enhances cognitive abilities.

 Improves academic performance.

 U.S. studies show that schools using outdoor classrooms and other forms of nature-based experiential education support significant student gains in social studies, science, language arts, and math.
-Students in outdoor science programs improved science testing scores by 27% (American Institutes for Research, 2005).
+Students in outdoor science programs improved science testing scores by 27%.

 Reduces Attention Deficit Disorder (ADD) symptoms.

-Contact with the natural world can significantly reduce symptoms of ADD in children as young as five years old (Kuo and Taylor, 2004).
+Contact with the natural world can significantly reduce symptoms of ADD in children as young as five years old.

 Increases physical activity.

-Children who experience school grounds with diverse natural settings are more physically active, more aware of nutrition, more civil to one another, and more creative (Bell and Dyment, 2007).
+Children who experience school grounds with diverse natural settings are more physically active, more aware of nutrition, more civil to one another, and more creative.

-Children who grow their own food are more likely to eat fruits and vegetables (Bell & Dyment, 2008) and to show higher levels of knowledge about nutrition (Koch, Waliczek, & Zajicek, 2006).
-They are also more likely to continue healthy eating habits throughout their lives (Morris & Zidenberg-Cherr, 2002).
+Children who grow their own food are more likely to eat fruits and vegetables and to show higher levels of knowledge about nutrition.
+They are also more likely to continue healthy eating habits throughout their lives.

-More time spent outdoors is related to reduced rates of nearsightedness, also known as myopia, in children and adolescents (Rose et al. 2008).
+More time spent outdoors is related to reduced rates of nearsightedness (also known as myopia), in children and adolescents.

 Improves social relations.

-Children will be smarter, better able to get along with others, healthier, and happier when they have regular opportunities for free and unstructured play in the out-of-doors (Burdette and Whitaker, 2005).
+Children will be smarter, better able to get along with others, healthier and happier when they have regular opportunities for free and unstructured play outside.

-Access to green spaces, and even a view of green settings, enhances peace, self-control, and self-discipline within inner-city youth, and particularly in girls (Taylor, Kuo, and Sullivan, 2001).
+Access to green spaces, and even a view of green settings, enhances peace, self-control and self-discipline within inner city youth, and particularly in girls.

 Green plants and vistas reduce stress among highly stressed children.
-Locations with a greater number of plants, greener views, and access to natural play areas show more significant results (Wells and Evans, 2003).
+Locations with a greater number of plants, greener views, and access to natural play areas show more significant results.

 CHILDREN NEED VITAMIN “G”

-“Green environments are an essential component of a healthy human habitat” according to Frances Ming Kuo, a researcher documenting the positive link between nature and human health, and social and psychological functioning.
-Kou summarizes various research studies that show that humans benefit from exposure to green environments (parks, forests, gardens, etc.) and conversely, people with less access to green places report more medical symptoms and poorer health overall.
+“Green environments are an essential component of a healthy human habitat” according to Frances Ming Kuo, a researcher documenting the positive link between nature and human health and social and psychological functioning.
+Kuo summarizes various research studies that show that humans benefit from exposure to green environments (parks, forests, gardens, etc.) and conversely, people with less access to green places report more medical symptoms and poorer health.
 Kuo uses the phrase “Vitamin G” (G for “green”) to capture nature’s role as a necessary ingredient for a healthy life.
 Evidence suggests that, like a vitamin, contact with nature and green environments is needed in frequent, regular doses.

 NATURALIZING OUTDOOR LEARNING AND PLAY ENVIRONMENTS